axieum/minecord/minecord-cmds/README.md

 ## Minecord Commands

-Minecord Commands is an addon to [Minecord](../README.md) that provides various commands to interact with your Minecraft server from Discord.
+Minecord Commands is a module for [Minecord](../README.md) that provides various commands to interact with your Minecraft server from Discord.